CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

    streamlit run hr_copilot.py
    ```

-1. Once the execution of `streamlit run hr_copilot.py` is completed.
-A locally hosted HR Copliot application will be opened in the web browser.
+5. Once the execution of `streamlit run hr_copilot.py` is completed, a locally hosted HR Copliot application will be opened in the web browser.

    ![](../media/img17.png)
    ![](../media/img18.png)

-1. Run the following query to validate the identity of the employee.
+6. Run the following query to validate the identity of the employee:

    ```
    John 1234